Bryandbronstein/IT490_PokePlace/README.md

 # IT490_PokePlace
 Our final project for IT490 - Systems Integration class.
-This project utilizes RabbitMQ, PHP, HTML, CSS, Javascript, MySQL and a Rest API for a pokemon database website
+This project utilizes RabbitMQ, PHP, HTML, CSS, Bootstrap, Ajax, Javascript, MySQL and a Rest API for a pokemon database website

 ## Members
 Andrew Amador: Backend/Database